Disclaimer: Nope, no way, doesn't belong to me.

 "Good-luck…" Parsons called out as the elevator doors closed. "…Jason," she added in a whisper and then said a silent pray that he was as careful and prepared as he always used to be.

 Nicky stood under a hot shower and let the water beat down on the top of her head.
-They had pulled her out of Amsterdam so fast she hadn't had a chance to pick-up the small overnight bag she always kept packed and hidden in the back of her closet for just such emergencies.
+They had pulled her out of Amsterdam so fast she hadn't had a chance to grab her go bag.
+She kept one in the back of her closet and another in her car for just such emergencies.
 She'd made a quick stop in the gift shop upon returning to the hotel and purchased a few necessities.
 Now she didn't have to sleep naked in a cold city and when she woke she'd have a change of underclothes.

 On autopilot she dried her hair, ripped open the package containing a pair of draw-string sleep pants and a tank top.
 She'd chosen the outfit quickly.
 Her only thought being how easily she would be able to run wearing it.
 "Yeah, but where the hell am I going to run, dressed in this?
 It's winter in Berlin!" she muttered as she checked to be sure she had a full clip in her weapon.

 The cool weight of the Glock was familiar in her hand, but it hadn't always been.
 She'd been able to shoot well enough to pass the CIA's basic course, but she had never intended to learn more than that.
+They had never intended her to learn more.
 It was Jason Bourne who had insisted that she improve her skills.

 Nicky stood unmoving in a cold hotel room in Berlin and remembered an early morning in Paris almost four years ago.